jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

   (a) the same powers may be exercised under this Act in relation to that craft as if it had arrived at a Customs place in accordance with Part 3, and the same obligations apply; and
   (b) the same powers may be exercised under this Act in relation to persons and goods on that craft as if those persons or goods were in a Customs controlled area, following arrival of the craft in accordance with Part 3, and the same obligations apply.
 (2) The person in charge of the craft—
-  (a) must forthwith report to a Customs officer or to a member of the Police; and (b) must not, without the consent of a Customs officer, permit any goods carried in the craft to be unloaded from it or any of the crew or passengers to depart from its vicinity; and
+  (a) must forthwith report to a Customs officer or to a constable; and (b) must not, without the consent of a Customs officer, permit any goods carried in the craft to be unloaded from it or any of the crew or passengers to depart from its vicinity; and
   (c) must comply with any directions given by a Customs officer in respect of any goods, crew, or passengers carried in the craft.
 (3) Subject to section 43(a) of this Act, no member of the crew and no passenger on the craft shall without the consent of a Customs officer—and all such persons must comply with any directions given by a Customs officer.